ethanimproving/Family-Ideas/Money/House/Renovation Skills/Garage/Install Attic Stairs.md

 **WARNING:** Upon completion of these tasks, the distance between the steps and the lid should remain constant.
 Otherwise, this can cause damage to the attic ladder and cause severe injuries.

-## STEP 4
+## STEP 4: Measuring

-Using a straight edge, measure the distance "A" and "B" as shown on Figure 26.
+Using a [straight edge](https://www.homedepot.com/p/POWERTEC-50-in-Anodized-Aluminum-Straight-Edge-Ruler-Metal-Machined-Flat-to-Within-0-003-in-Over-Full-50-in-71503/313566829), measure the distance "A" and "B" as shown on Figure 26.
 This measurement should be very precise to ensure proper trimming of the legs.

 **ATTENTION:** Measure the distance "A" and "B" on both sides of the attic ladder.
 The distance may not be the same on both sides of the attic ladder.

-## STEP 5
+## STEP 5: Marking

 Measure the "A" and "B" distance from the top edge of the bottom section of the attic ladder and mark it on both legs (Figure 29).
 Trim lines must be accurate to avoid trimming the legs too short.
 ![](https://i.imgur.com/02kT3sw.png)